-Completion of General Studies and composition requirements at a domestic institution accredited by an organization recognized by ASU as certified on the official transcript will fulfill ASU’s lower-division General Studies and composition requirements will be awarded to any transfer student who has completed the General Studies and composition requirements at another domestic university as certified through completion of the AGEC from an Arizona community college or IGETC/CSUGE for California public community colleges, or the completion of an associate of arts degree at any regionally accredited community college or university in the United States.
+Completion of General Studies and composition requirements at a domestic institution accredited by an organization recognized by ASU as certified on the official transcript will fulfill ASU’s lower-division General Studies and composition requirements.
+Certification of completed General Studies may include completion of general education package (ex: AGEC, CSUGE, IGETC), an associate of arts degree or bachelor’s degree or comparable, as documented on an official transcript.
 These students are still required to fulfill lower-division program requirements and prerequisites within their college and major and minor areas of study.
-Additionally, students must still take six upper-division credit hours (three for L and three for SB or HU) to complete the ASU university-level graduation requirements.
+Additionally, students still must take six upper-division credit hours (three for L and three for SB or HU) to complete the ASU university-level graduation requirements.
 If students transfer from Arizona community colleges without completing the AGEC or from other accredited postsecondary institutions, they receive credit for General Studies based on course-by-course equivalency.
-Students should see the Arizona General Education Curriculum page.
+Students should see the Arizona General Education Curriculum page for more information.

 In addition to the 29 credit hours of lower-division general education coursework, university graduation requirements also require students to take six additional upper-division credit hours.
 Three hours with a Literacy (L) designation are required to be chosen from approved upper-division courses, preferably in the major.
 Three hours with either a humanities, arts and design (HU) or social-behavioral sciences (SB) designation should also be chosen from approved upper-division courses, preferably in the major.

 In addition to the General Studies requirement, students also must complete college or school and major requirements.
 Students are encouraged to work with their academic advisors to develop a program of study that efficiently meets all graduation requirements.
 A well-planned program should enable a student to satisfy concurrently requirements at the university, college or school levels, and within their major.